Optimal Dividend Strategy for an Insurance Group with Contagious Default Risk: Model Formulation

 That is, the dividend for the subsidiary $i$ can not be paid right at the moment when the subsidiary $i$ goes default due to external credit risk.
-The assumption \eqref{simul_jump_assumption2} is by no means restrictive because the process $D_i(t)$ is c\`{a}dl\`{a}g and the default time $\rho_i$ is totally inaccessible due to the existence of default intensity $\lambda_i$.
-In Appendix \ref{appx}, assumptions \eqref{simul_jump_assumption1} and \eqref{simul_jump_assumption2} play important roles when we derive the associated HJBVI.
+The assumption \eqref{simul_jump_assumption2} is by no means restrictive because the process $D_i(t)$ is c\`{a}dl\`{a}g and the default time $\sigma_i$ is totally inaccessible due to the existence of default intensity $\lambda_i$.
+In Appendix \ref{appx}, assumptions \eqref{simul_jump_assumption1} and \eqref{simul_jump_assumption2} are needed to derive the associated HJBVI.
+Moreover, it is assumed throughout the paper that $\Delta D_i(t)\leq X_i(t-)$ and $D_i(t)=D_i(t\wedge\tau_i)$, where the first condition dictates that the subsidiary $i$ can not pay dividend more than its currently available fund and the second condition means that the subsidiary $i$ won't pay any dividend after its ruin time.